BeemaRajan/WhisperSynth/README.md

 * While Whisper-Small serves as a foundation, evaluating alternative models (e.g., T5, GPT-based models, or audio-specific architectures) may yield better results for this task.
 * Comparing performance across different architectures will help identify the best approach for generating structured synthesizer settings.

-Optimization of the Training Pipeline

-* Improving the training process through enhanced loss functions, task-specific evaluation metrics, or more robust preprocessing pipelines will be a focus for future iterations.

-Scaling the Dataset

-* Expanding the dataset to include a larger and more diverse set of .wav files with corresponding settings will significantly improve model performance and generalization.

-Interactive and Real-Time Applications

-* Exploring Alternative Audio Analysis Methods
+Establishing new ways to Analyze Audio

-While Whisper relies on log-mel spectrograms for audio analysis, exploring alternative approaches such as wavelet transforms, learned audio embeddings, or raw waveform analysis may improve the model's ability to extract relevant features for this specific task.
+* While Whisper relies on log-mel spectrograms for audio analysis, exploring alternative approaches such as wavelet transforms, learned audio embeddings, or raw waveform analysis may improve the model's ability to extract relevant features for this specific task.

 ## References & Other Resources
 [Whisper-Small (HuggingFace)](https://huggingface.co/openai/whisper-small)